Online Mining Engineering and Technology Degree Program Overviews

 Students consider in greater depth the need for structural integrity and air quality assurance in mining operations.
 Coursework explores advanced design principles and technologies under development.

 An online master's degree in mining engineering prepares graduates to become mine safety engineers and mining and geological engineers.
 It may be particularly helpful to engineers and other professionals in the mining industry who want to advance to supervisory or research and development positions.
-The U.S. Bureau of Labor Statistics predicts that rising demand for minerals, coupled with retirements in the industry, will contribute to a 15% growth in employment for mining engineers over the years 2008-2018.
-Payscale.com reports that as of May 2010, mining engineers with 1-4 years of experience earned a median salary of $56,817-$67,704.
+The U.S. Bureau of Labor Statistics predicts that rising demand for minerals, coupled with retirements in the industry, will contribute to a 12% growth in employment for mining engineers over the years 2012-2022.
+The BLS reported an average salary of $100,970 for mining and geological engineers in May of 2014.

 Continuing Education Information